Orange-OpenSource/hurl/docs/hurl.md

-By default, Hurl executes all the HTTP requests and output the response body of the last http call.
+By default, Hurl executes all HTTP requests and outputs the response body of the last HTTP call.